komachi/poweredbynginx/index.markdown

 11 december 2019, at morning, police conducted search at home of nginx developers and Nginx Inc. founders [Igor Sysoev](https://en.wikipedia.org/wiki/Igor_Sysoev) and Maxim Konovalov.
 Police also conducted search at Nginx Inc. Moscow office.

+On 8 June 2020 Lynwood Investments filled a case in US claiming that they own rights to nginx and proprietary extensions Nginx Plus.

 ## What is nginx and Nginx Inc.?

 [nginx](https://en.wikipedia.org/wiki/Nginx) is a popular free and open source [web server](https://en.wikipedia.org/wiki/Web_server).
 Development started by Igor Sysoev.

 [Nginx Inc.](https://www.nginx.com/company/) is a company founded in 2011 by Igor Sysoev and Maxim Konovalov to provide commercial support for nginx.

-## What was the reason for the police involment?
+## What happened with Russian case?

 Search warrant ([page 1]({{ '/assets/doc1.png' | relative_url}}), [page 2]({{ '/assets/doc2.png' | relative_url}}), in Russian) says that search was conducted because of criminal case under part 3 of article 146 of Russian Criminal code (breach of copyright and related rights).

->The Rambler Internet Holding company found that it's exclusive rights on NGINX web server, which was developed by it's employees with use of corporate resources, were violated by third parties.
+> The Rambler Internet Holding company found that it's exclusive rights on NGINX web server, which was developed by it's employees with use of corporate resources, were violated by third parties.
 The company gave the right for infringment claims to Lynwood Investments CY Ltd (named A&NN Holdings Limited at the time of the deal), which has a competence in this type of cases.
 >
->Lynwood Investments CY Ltd had appealed to law enforcement bodies for the evalution of this situation.
+> Lynwood Investments CY Ltd had appealed to law enforcement bodies for the evalution of this situation.
 They recognized Rambler Internet Holding as victim of actions by unidentified violators and initiated a criminal case.
 >
->Lynwood Investments CY Ltd would not comment the case until the court's decision.
+> Lynwood Investments CY Ltd would not comment the case until the court's decision.
 Wherein we would try to restore the justice with all ways possible and we reserve right to file lawsuits in any jurisdiction where it's needed to protect our interests.
 >
 > --- [Lynwood Investments CY Ltd official comment, translated by chupasaurus](https://news.ycombinator.com/item?id=21773702)

 Lynwood Investments CY Ltd is tied to [Alexander Mamut](https://en.wikipedia.org/wiki/Alexander_Mamut).
 Nikolay Mamut, Alexander's Mamut son, is an ultimate beneficial owner of Lynwood Investments CY Ltd, [according to Vedomosti](https://www.vedomosti.ru/technology/articles/2019/12/12/818573-rambler).